fractus-io/spring-tutorial/PITCHME.md

 ---

-### Overview of the Spring Framework - MVP Package
+### Overview of the Spring Framework - MVC Package

 * Spring&#39;s MVC package provides a Model-View-Controller (MVC) implementation for web applications
 * Spring&#39;s MVC framework is not just any old implementation; it provides a clean separation between domain model code and web forms, and allows you to use all the other features of the Spring Framework